#1 ESRD Surgery in Texas

 The key function of the kidneys is to clear toxins from the blood.
-When they fail, however, the patient might need dialysis to filter out the toxins.
+When they fail, to prevent end-stage renal disease, however, the patient might need dialysis to filter out the toxins.
 This can be temporary using catheters placed in the neck.
 If more permanent dialysis is required, an arteriovenous fistula or graft can be placed in the arm or thigh.
 Peritoneal dialysis is another option that can be undertaken by the patient at home.

 What is dialysis access?